JoshGumperz/note-taker/README.md

 # note-taker
 Note Taker

 The goal of this assignment was to add backend functionality the source code.
-The website was already fully functional on the front end, I just had to plug code into the backend to make it save notes and otherwise function as intended
+The website was already fully functional on the front end, I just had to plug code into the backend to make it save notes and otherwise function as intended.

 ### Prerequisites